 A family's request for a live-in aide must be made in writing.
 Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near-elderly, or disabled family member.
-For continued approval, the family must submit a new, written request-subject to PHA verification-at each annual reexamination.
+For continued approval, the family must submit a new, written request-subject to PHA verification-every 3 years at reexamination.